-We incurred \$0.8 million of costs related to our revolving credit agreement that are being amortized on a straight-line basis over the five year term of the agreement.
-We incurred \$10.0 million of costs related to the Term Loan that are being amortized on a straight-line basis (which is not materially different from an effective interest method) over the seven year term of the agreement.
+We incurred \$0.8 million of costs in the three months ended November 26, 2016 and the six months ended February 25, 2017 related to our revolving credit agreement that are being amortized on a straight-line basis over the five year term of the agreement.
+We incurred \$10.0 million and \$10.2 million of costs in the three months ended November 26, 2016 and the six months ended February 25, 2017, respectively, related to the Term Loan that are being amortized on a straight-line basis (which is not materially different from an effective interest method) over the seven year term of the agreement.
 If early principal payments are made on the Term Loan, a proportional portion of the unamortized issuance costs will be expensed.